catapultpgh/main/README.md

 ## For New Members (Installation)

 0. Join the Wireless Network (Optional): Our wireless network is "catapultpgh" without quotes.
 Ask someone for the password.
-1. Donate: You can donate through [Gratipay][2].
-We ask for a suggested donation of 9 dollars a day, but we don't keep track of individual member donations and we don't know who donates what, so feel free to do what you think is right.
+1. **Pick a payment amount.** Catapult is run in a "pay what you feel" model.
+This is not a typical donation model such as NPR where each member *assumes* others are covering their costs.
+There are no members covering your costs, and all payments are public, as all of catapult financial transations are public.
-2. If you need/want a key, come talk to someone about it.
+2. If you need/want a key, fill out the form here [catapult key form][catapultpgh.org/key-policy.pdf]

 ## Check our Finances
 mint.com
 username: money@catapultpgh.org
 password: vFU-VUE-kMS-Vc5
 ## Printing